dmbarbour/wikilon/docs/Runtime.md

 An interesting option for the reserved slot is representing linked-list structures - i.e. `[[hd][tl]:]` where `tl` is another list.
 Instead of a bunch of individual cons cells, our linked list could be modeled within a linked list of buffers.
 This would simplify a lot of collections-oriented operations, and even efficient representation for tries.

 ## Memory Management

-Memory will be managed during normal computation by free lists.
-The explicit copy/drop actions of Awelon effectively gives us manual memory management.

 A simple buddy-list allocator should be sufficient.
 In normal PLs, buddy lists introduce a lot of internal fragmentation.
 But with the linked-list-of-buffers as a primary data structure, that issue is mitigated because I can transparently compose small buffers to represent a larger one, and thus keep internal fragmentation under predictable control.